Description:

 A FOV diagram evaluates the sources of Process Variation.
 These sources include families such as:

-You must collect at least (too much information is not a bad thing if its easily and readily available) data from every family of variation.
+You must collect at least data from every family of variation.
+Too much information is not a bad thing if its easily and readily available.

 Another possibility is shown